Who could have guessed there would be a resurgence of interest in this case almost 3 decades later?

 Lyle & Erik were reunited on April 4, 2018.
 (See News below.)

 Erik & Lyle walking free after 28 years?
 Why not?
 Miracles happen every day!

-- After a cruel, unnecessary 22-year separation, 6 years of petitioning, and 28 years behind bars, Erik & Lyle were reunited on April 4, 2018 at Richard J. Donovan Correctional Facility in San Diego.
-They are now living on the same yard (link to Echo Yard article) and they get to see each other every day.
+- After a cruel and unnecessary 22-year separation, 6 years of petitioning, and 28 years behind bars, Erik & Lyle were reunited on April 4, 2018 at Richard J. Donovan Correctional Facility in San Diego.
+They are both now living on the experimental Echo Yard, where they get to see each other every day.
 I call it Miracle #2.

-- Sept 4: Book launch of Menendez Murders, by investigative journalist Robert Rand.
+- Sept 4: Book launch for The Menendez Murders, by investigative journalist Robert Rand.
 Pre-order it today on Amazon!
-His manuscript was the source material for the 2017 Law & Order True Crime series.
-Click here to learn more about The Juror & The Journalist
+This manuscript was the primary source material for the 2017 Law & Order True Crime series.
+Click here to learn more about The Juror & The Journalist.

 Q: Did you base your book on your courtroom notes?